ArashHafiz/task_manager/README.md

 1. Add feature to allow storage of tasks even after program stops - DONE
 2. Use ```tkinter``` to convert program to GUI - DONE
 3. Complete development of user interface - IN PROGRESS
+   - Addition, deletion of tasks - DONE
+   - Modification of tasks - DONE
+   - Displaying of task information - DONE
+   - Mark tasks as complete and view completed tasks - IN PROGRESS
+   - Reminders for due dates - IN PROGRESS

 ## License
 Software is open-source under the MIT license.
 Feel free to do as you please with it.